MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 #### Vectors
   The basic Object in R is **a vector**.
 In statistics, we are almost always operating with several "data points" that can be stored/organized in a vector.

- A vector is an collection of numbers and/or strings:
+ A vector is a collection of numbers and/or strings:

 - ("jorge", "wenjun", "ron")
 - (10, 5.2, 1,  7,  2, 21)